Information and Communications Technology Council

 Over the years the Software Human Resources Council evolved, and once the Canadian Government began to stop funding the sector councils, the organization re-branded to become the Information and Communications Technology Council.

+The organization adopted its new name in October 2006 to reflect an expanded mandate of strengthening Canada's digital advantage in the global economy.
+It delivers forward-looking research, practical policy advice, and capacity-building solutions for individuals and businesses.
+Its goal is to ensure that technology is utilized to drive economic growth and innovation and that Canada's workforce remains competitive on a global scale.

 The Information and Communications Technology Council provides: